DaniAffCH/multiperson-realtime-pose-estimation/README.md

 Every setting can be modified in `src/lp_config`:
 - `lp_model_config.py` contains the settings about the network architecture.
-- `lp_common_config.py` that contains the general configurations about training and inference.
+- `lp_common_config.py` contains the general configurations about training and inference.

 If you modify the network structure you have to train the custom network, otherwise pretrained models are available in `src/lp_trained_models`.